osic/benchmarking_live-migration/benchmarker_results/lvm_testing_summary.md

 For the purpose of testing and comparaison, two production OpenStack Clouds are built using OpenStack-ansible tool for deployment:

-1. 22 nodes-Cloud with a shared storage backend based on CEPH for nova and cinder volumes.
+1. 22 nodes Cloud with a shared storage backend based on CEPH for nova and cinder volumes.

-2. 22 nodes-CLoud Second with local storage.
+2. 22 nodes CLoud with local storage.
 Cinder is using lvm as the Volume provider.

 Each node has the following specifications: